Conagra Brands Inc. (CAG) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Conagra Brands Inc. (CAG) is $41.50, which is $3.86 above the current market price.
-The public float for CAG is 471.64M, and currently, short sellers hold a 3.24% ratio of that floaft.
-The average trading volume of CAG on March 27, 2023 was 4.42M shares.
+The average price predicted by analysts for CAG is $41.57, which is $3.51 above the current price.
+The public float for CAG is 471.64M and currently, short sellers hold a 3.24% ratio of that float.
+The average trading volume of CAG on March 30, 2023 was 4.43M shares.

 CAG’s Market Performance

-CAG stock saw an increase of 4.76% in the past week, with a monthly gain of 2.25% and a quarterly increase of -4.05%.
-The volatility ratio for the week is 1.77%, and the volatility levels for the last 30 days are 1.69% for Conagra Brands Inc. (CAG).
-The simple moving average for the last 20 days is 3.65% for CAG stock, with a simple moving average of 4.64% for the last 200 days.
+The stock of Conagra Brands Inc. (CAG) has seen a 3.41% increase in the past week, with a 3.16% rise in the past month, and a -3.74% fall in the past quarter.
+The volatility ratio for the week is 1.50%, and the volatility levels for the past 30 days are at 1.72% for CAG.
+The simple moving average for the last 20 days is 4.34% for CAG stock, with a simple moving average of 5.42% for the last 200 days.

 Analysts’ Opinion of CAG